Calculus Course Assistants

 Calculus Course Assistant Overview

-All of Harvard’s calculus classes (Math Ma, Mb, 1a, 1b, 18a, 19a, 18b/19b, 21a, 21b) are taught in small sections of around 20-30 students.
+All of Harvard’s calculus classes (Math Ma, Mb, Q, LS, 1a, 1b, 18a, 19a, 18b/19b, 21a, 21b) are taught in small sections of around 20-30 students.
 Each section meets three times a week (on Mondays, Wednesdays, and Fridays), taught by an instructor called a Teaching Fellow (TF), who is either a faculty member or graduate student in the math department.
 Each Course Assistant (CA) is associated with one calculus section and is responsible for working with the TF to ensure the success of the section and its students.

 Job Responsibilities